PrototypeZone/ceng317/README.md

 pin 24 -- GPIO8 (Atmel Chip Reset)
 pin 27 -- GPIO0 (or maybe ID_SD or maybe EEPROM SDA or maybe HAT ID)
 pin 28 -- GPIO1 (or maybe ID_SC or maybe EEPROM SCL or maybe HAT ID)
-LED2472G connected via an Atmel ATTINY88 (0x46)
+LED2472G and navigation pad connected via an Atmel ATTINY88 (0x46)
 LSM9DS1 IMU magnetometer 0x1c(0x1e) and accelerometer/gyroscope 0x6a(0x6b)
 [9DoF Stick IMU - LSM9DS1 SparkFun Retired Product equivalent to that on the sense hat](https://www.sparkfun.com/products/13944)
 LPS25H Pressure/Temperature sensor (0x5c)
 HTS221 Humidity/Temperature sensor (0x5f)

 ## Your individual project in CENG 317
+- Each student will choose at least one [additional sensor/effector](sensorseffectors.md)
-- Each student creates a custom interface board to fit between their Sense Hat and their Broadcom Single board computer to add at least one additional sensor or effector to their Raspberry Pi.
+- Each student creates a custom interface board to fit between their Sense Hat and their Broadcom Single board computer to connect their chosen additional sensor or effector to their Raspberry Pi.
 A case should be lasercut/3D printed to accomodate their boards, sensor, and computing device within the overall maximum project dimensions.
    ![pcbstacking](media/pcbstacking.png)
 - Standoffs, screws to be specified on [Bill Of Materials](hardware/bom.md)
 - Although it is not always the situation, if all the students in a group formed in CENG 322 software project are also in the same section in CENG 317 hardware project, the students may combine their designs into one PCB design of which multiple are made.
 This is also an opportunity to ensure that code written can operate with multi threading.